kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 ## Core design principles

 The cluster that `kubeadm init` and `kubeadm join` set up should be:

- - Secure:
-   - It should adopt latest best-practices like:
+ - **Secure**: It should adopt latest best-practices like:
    - enforcing RBAC
    - using the Node Authorizer
    - using secure communication between the control plane components
    - using secure communication between the API server and the kubelets
    - lock-down the kubelet API
    - locking down access to the API for system components like the kube-proxy and kube-dns
    - locking down what a Bootstrap Token can access
    - etc.
- - Easy to use:
-   - The user should not have to run anything more than a couple of commands:
+ - **Easy to use**: The user should not have to run anything more than a couple of commands:
    - `kubeadm init`
    - `export KUBECONFIG=/etc/kubernetes/admin.conf`
    - `kubectl apply -f <network-of-choice.yaml>`
    - `kubeadm join --token <token> <master-ip>:<master-port>`
- - Extendable:
+ - **Extendable**:
    - It should for example _not_ favor any network provider, instead configuring a network is out-of-scope
    - Should provide the possibility to use a config file for customizing various parameters